Addressing the video conference concerns from the attorneys’ and court reporters’ point of view.

 Court reporters have stepped up to help with conducting remote services, but they, too, are faced with challenges.
 Skips in video, muffled voices, outside interference, and even handling of exhibits are just a few obvious pain points.

-eCourt Reporters is a free search and schedule service that allows law firms to be as thorough in selecting their court reporter as clients are in selecting their lawyer.
+eCourt Reporters‘ database allows law firms to be as thorough in selecting their court reporter as clients are in selecting their lawyer.
 Attorneys can go through profile listings and determine the best-suited court reporter based on years of experience, upfront pricing, certifications, and a 5-star rating by peers.
 As law firms mull pay cuts to get through the COVID-19 pandemic, eCourt Reporters is a welcome addition for the legal industry to utilize legal technology to help with changing times.

 Court reporters and legal videographers, if you’re providing remote services and your profile is not yet listed, apply now to be found by law firms, government entities, and court reporting agencies across the U.S.